csning1998/iac-kubeadm-deployment/README.md

 -  Ensure `vmnet8` is set to NAT with subnet `172.16.86.0/24` and DHCP enabled.
 -  Ensure `vmnet1` is set to Host-only with subnet `172.16.134.0/24` (no DHCP).

 ### Option 1.
-Install on Host: For Debian and Ubuntu
+Install on Native: For Debian and Ubuntu

 1. **Install HashiCorp Toolkit - Terraform and Packer**

-   Next, you can install Terraform, Packer, and Ansible by running entry.sh in the project root directory and selecting the first option _"Setup IaC Environment"_
+   Next, you can install Terraform, Packer, and Ansible by running entry.sh in the project root directory and selecting the first option _"Setup IaC Environment for Native"_

    > _Reference: [Terraform Installation](https://developer.hashicorp.com/terraform/install)_
    > _Reference: [Packer Installation](https://developer.hashicorp.com/packer/install)_